UNIVERSITY OF WISCONSIN River Falls

 Graduate Program

-The graduate program in Communication Sciences and Disorders leads to a Master of Science (MS) degree and trains students to become speech-language pathologists.
+The graduate program in Communication Sciences and Disorders leads to a Master of Science (M.S.) degree and trains students to become speech-language pathologists.
 Our graduates are employed in hospitals, rehabilitation centers, long-term care facilities, schools and private practice.

 The curriculum is a full-time, two-year (five semesters) program.
 The first three semesters (fall, spring, summer) students enroll in courses and gain clinical experience in the state-of-the-art, University of Wisconsin-River Falls Speech-Language-Hearing Clinic.
 The second year (fall, spring) students enroll in one evening course each semester and gain experience in a full-time 12-week external practicum experience each semester (pediatric site one semester and adult site the other semester).
 Because of our location on the outer edge of the Twin Cities metropolitan area, students can choose external practicum experiences in urban, suburban or rural sites.